Different Kind of Free

-Different Kind of Free is the third studio album from Christian girl group ZOEgirl.
+Different Kind of Free is the third studio album by the American Christian pop girl group ZOEgirl.
 It was released on September 16, 2003 through Sparrow Records and was produced by Lynn Nichols, Robert "Aurel M" Marvin, Damon Riley and Tedd T. "You Get Me", "Beautiful Name" and "Feel Alright" were released as radio singles.
 Different Kind of Free marks the band's departure from the bubblegum pop music of their two previous albums, in favor of a pop rock sound.

 Background

 ZOEgirl's Mix of Life was released on September 24, 2002.
 This remix album's Trip Rock Mix of "I Believe" foreshadowed the girl group's transition from bubblegum pop music to pop rock music.

 During the autumn of 2002, Chrissy Conway-Katina started working on a draft for the lead single "You Get Me" with her future husband James Katina.
 Its chorus remained the same in the finished version of the song.

 On February 2, 2003, an animated banner appeared on ZOEgirl's official website, encouraging visitors to "listen to the [Trip Rock] remix" of ZOEgirl's hit single "I Believe".
 Those who participated in this activity were instructed to listen to the original, pop version of "I Believe".
 Afterwards, they listened to the Trip Rock remix of "I Believe".
 Finally, they would comment on the remix, indicating whether or not they enjoyed it.

 The album's official release date was announced on May 22, 2003 via the group's official website.
 "You Get Me" was released to radio stations on June 22, 2003.
 On July 15, 2003, ZOEgirl announced the album's title: Different Kind of Free.
 The lead single "You Get Me" was released to retail stores on July 24, 2003.